usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 ### Getting Internal Approval to Publish

 Publishing your procurement story often means getting approval from your agency’s communications office, Office of General Counsel (OGC), and sometimes public affairs or external media teams.
-Don’t let that slow you down—there are steps you can take to make the process smoother and increase your chances of a green light.
+Don’t let that slow you down, there are steps you can take to make the process smoother and increase your chances of a green light.

 Tips to navigate approvals: